Prince George’s will use DNA registries to solve cold cases through new DOJ grant

 Perhaps most famously, forensic genetic genealogy was used in 2018 to identify and arrest Joseph James DeAngelo, the man who for decades was known in California as the Golden State Killer.
 DeAngelo pleaded guilty to 13 murders and 13 rape-related charges and was suspected in dozens of other sexual assaults, authorities said.
 Investigators were able to link a 40-year-old DNA sample from a crime scene to a distant relative of DeAngelo’s using DNA tracing through genealogy websites.

-“This grant will afford us a tremendous opportunity to bring closure to our victims’ families,” said Deputy Police Chief Anthony Schartner, “and to bring justice to our victims.”
+“This grant will afford us a tremendous opportunity to bring closure to our victims’ families,” said county Deputy Police Chief Anthony Schartner, “and to bring justice to our victims.”